Warhammer 40,000: Dawn of War – Soulstorm: Plot

-The fate of the Kaurava System depends on the actions taken by the various factions fighting over it, but initially, the only known details on the canonical ending initially came only from dialogue in the sequel, Warhammer 40,000: Dawn of War II.
+The canonical fate of the Kaurava System depends on the actions taken by the various factions fighting over it, but initially, the only known details on the canonical ending initially came only from dialogue in the sequel, Warhammer 40,000: Dawn of War II.
 Scout Sergeant Cyrus states that the Kaurava campaign was a failure, and that the majority of the Blood Ravens led by Captain Indrick Boreale were wiped out, costing the chapter half of its manpower in a single campaign.
 As a result, the severely undermanned Blood Ravens cannot afford to lose their recruiting worlds in sub-sector Aurelia and must defend them at all costs.
-Dialogue in Warhammer 40,000: Dawn of War III reveals that the Orks led by Gorgutz were indeed the ones who defeated the Blood Ravens under Indrick Boreale and according to a mission briefing, were indeed the ones who conquered the Kaurava system.
+Dialogue in Warhammer 40,000: Dawn of War III reveals that the Orks led by Gorgutz were indeed the ones who defeated the Blood Ravens under Indrick Boreale and there has been no reliable source to state who won the Kaurava System.

 Development

 Warhammer 40,000: Dawn of War – Soulstorm was developed by Iron Lore Entertainment as the third expansion to the Warhammer 40,000: Dawn of War.
 On January 13, 2008, Relic released a 1.12 GB demo of Soulstorm on several gaming websites.
 The demo allows players to play a tutorial, as well as one skirmish and one scenario map as the Dark Eldar.
-The demo's loading screens also show the new additional flying units added in the expansion.
-The demo scenario simulates an assault on the Space Marine stronghold if one were playing the Dark Eldar in the campaign game.
+The demo's loading screens also show the new flying units added in the expansion.
+The demo scenario depicts an assault by the Dark Eldar, as the playlable faction, on the Space Marine stronghold, similarly to how this battle happens in the campaign.

 On March 4, 2008, Soulstorm was released first on the North American market, some days later everywhere else.
 After the end of patch support, the game's community continued the support with own made unofficial patches.